Daniel-KM/Omeka-S-module-Common/README.md

 - [PSR-3]

   - The logger can log messages in a standard, simple and translatable way.
-  - The class PsrMessage allows to use PSR-3 messages and is compliant with C-style messages (with sprintf: %s, %d, etc.).
+  - The class PsrMessage extends core `\Omeka\Stdlib\PsrMessage` since Omeka S 4.2, with translator awareness, PSR-3 and sprintf support.
+A polyfill is provided for version before Omeka S 4.2.

 - One-Time tasks